Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Acknowledgments

 \section{Acknowledgments}

-I.G. thanks Fr\'{e}d\'{e}ric Dupuis and Marco Tomamichel for helpful discussions.
-The authors thank Jamie Sikora for helpful suggestions on numerical optimization and thank Ernest Y. -Z Tan for technical suggestions given an earlier draft.
+The code used in this work is publicly available at \href{https://github.com/Optical-Quantum-Communication-Theory/Finite-Key-Analysis-of-Quantum-Key-Distribution-with-Characterized-Devices}{this GitHub Repository.} I.G. thanks Fr\'{e}d\'{e}ric Dupuis, Masahito Hayashi, and Marco Tomamichel for helpful discussions.
+The authors thank Jamie Sikora for helpful suggestions on numerical optimization and thank Ernest Y.~-Z Tan for technical suggestions given an earlier draft.
 The work has been performed at the Institute for Quantum Computing (IQC), University of Waterloo, which is supported by Innovation, Science and Economic Development Canada.
 J.L. acknowledges the support of Mike and Ophelia Lazaridis Fellowship from IQC.
-I.G. acknowledges the support of an Illinois Distinguished Fellowship.
+I.G. acknowledges the support of an Illinois Distinguished Fellowship during this work.
+K.F. is supported by the National Natural Science Foundation of China (Grant No. 92470113 and 12404569), the Shenzhen Science and Technology Program (Grant No. JCYJ20240813113519025), the Shenzhen Fundamental Research Program (Grant No. JCYJ20241202124023031), the General R\&D Projects of 1+1+1 CUHK-CUHK(SZ)-GDST Joint Collaboration Fund (Grant No. GRDP2025-022), and the University Development Fund (Grant No. UDF01003565).
 The research has been supported by Natural Sciences and Engineering Research Council of Canada (NSERC) under the Discovery Grants Program, Grant No. 341495, and by NSERC under the Collaborative Research and Development Program, Grant No. CRDP J 522308-17.
 Financial support for this work has been partially provided by Huawei Technologies Canada Co., Ltd.